dan-myles/embervim/README.md

 and use it as a *starting point* for your *own* configuration.
 Thanks for coming by and checking this project out!
 Also if anything is missing from the docs, feel free to submit an issue or a PR to get it sorted. :heart:

+## 👮 DISCLAIMER
+Embervim is heavily inspired by [this](https://www.youtube.com/watch?v=f8h0iHg1wDg).
+I am not a lawyer and this is not legal advice.